Ibn Khaldūn and Hierarchy Today

 By: Diksha Tyagi/Arab America Contributing Writer

-In countries across the Arab world and beyond, hierarchy sometimes seems like a necessary result of society.
+In countries across the Arab world and beyond, hierarchy seems like a necessary outcome of society.
 Yet, the inequality that results leads many to consider how hierarchy might be dissolved and why it has persisted for so long.
-To understand why hierarchies form and have strengthened in many nations today, the writings of Ibn Khaldūn can provide a foundation particularly relevant for Arab nations.
-Arab America contributing writer Diksha Tyagi will explore how Khaldūn’s concept of asabiyyah, or social cohesion, explains the reproduction of inequality and how it could perhaps be subverted.
+To understand why hierarchies form and have strengthened in many nations today, the writings of Ibn Khaldūn can provide a foundation, particularly relevant for Arab nations.

 Who is Ibn Khaldūn?

-Throughout his works, the theory of asabiyyah is one of his central ideas.
+In his work, the theory of asabiyyah is one of his central ideas.
 Asabiyyah refers to a sort of social cohesion that happens within groups of people.
 This bonding happens spontaneously but can be reinforced and strengthened by factors such as shared identity, loyalty, and dependency.

 Asabiyyah as Power

-In relation to political power, Khaldūn argued that asabiyyah is in fact its origin.
-Groups that share strong asabiyyah are able to motivate one another, mobilize, and eventually take power over weaker groups.
+Khaldūn argued that asabiyyah is the origin of political power.
+Groups that share strong asabiyyah motivate one another, mobilize, and eventually take power over weaker groups.
 Therefore, political authority comes from socially produced unity.

 Yet, Khaldūn argued that all political authorities need asabiyyah to exist.
 Even though they may use force, it would not be enough to compensate for an incohesive society.
 In a country without social cohesion, another group with greater asabiyyah would form and replace the rulers, and begin the cycle again.